miku1958/ConfigableCollectionView/README.md

 ## Attention

 To support the old iOS version, it is using NSDiffableDataSourceSnapshot above iOS 13, and using the data directly into a CustomUICollectionViewDataSource below iOS 13, to reduce the count of recreated NSDiffableDataSourceSnapshot instances, so the reload cells of CollectionView are async.
-To avoid that you can call the DataManager.reloadImmediately()
+To avoid that you can call the reloadImmediately()

 You can use your own UICollectionViewDelegate(some delegate functions won't call), but you can't reset the UICollectionViewDataSource.